RoboSarno/Wildlife_Image_Classification/README.md

 - Our Final Model’s performance -
 Accuracy: 0.62, Validation Accuracy: 0.46, Recall: 0.28, Validation Recall: 0.28, Precision: 0.86, Validation Precision: 0.59.

-**Play with our mode model on our steamlit app here:**
+Your can check out and test our model here:
-(add streamlit link here)
+- https://

 -----------
 ### Recommendations:

 Given that some species showed a clear preference for specific sites, we would like to incorporate a Multi-data type Neural Network to predict the Site location and the image data to classify animals in each image.
 Additionally we would like to augment the images even further by introducing vertical and horizontal flips in the images that would enable the model to detect an animal whether it is standing up or hanging upside down while also increasing the number of images in the training and validation sets.

 We are also curious to see what the effect of converting all of the images to grayscale would be, as we expect this would highlight each image’s distinct features and textures.
-Finally, we would be curious to see what the model’s performance would be like if we removed the site information altogether and trained the model using only the images
+Finally, we are interested in seeing what the model’s performance would be like if we removed the site information altogether and trained the model using only the camera trap images.

 ### Conclusions:

 Counting the number of images taken by the camera traps that contained each animal species we are currently studying allows us to estimate the current population size of each species group in the park.
 By understanding these quantities, the conservationists will be better able to direct resources where they are most needed.
 Noticing a precipitous decline in the number of images that contain leopards, for instance, would indicate that more resources should be directed towards saving these big cats from extinction.

 While it might be unfeasible to patrol the entire park given its enormous size, becoming familiar with each species’ favorite sites would allow for an informed decision about which areas to monitor in an attempt to prevent poaching.
 The species most coveted by poachers could benefit from having increased patrolling in and around their favorite sites in the park.

 Our final model was better able to predict the species group of the animal that triggered the camera trap to take a picture than simply looking at the normalized distribution of classes in the training data using a baseline model.
 That is, the model’s predictions were more accurate than simply guessing the species contained in each image based solely on the percentage of images in the training data that were labeled as having captured each species group.
 As such, our model has outperformed the baseline model, and we have successfully solved our data science problem.

 Once classified, the images will provide a wealth of information about all of the species that pass by the camera traps.
-Scientists were recently able to identify the first known cases of leprosy in wild chimpanzees by analyzing images of chimpanzees taken by camera traps.
+Scientists were recently able to identify the first known cases of leprosy in wild chimpanzees by analyzing images taken by camera traps.
 These traps also allow scientists to continue learning more about animal behavior in the wild, such as the accumulative stone throwing behavior first noticed in camera trap footage of West African chimpanzees.

 __________